NorskJoe/sinsy-project/Documentation/A Misc.md

 Then use those lyrics to generate the song:

-> $ python generateStochasticSong.py London lyrics.txt >london.xml
+> $ python generateStochasticSong.py London lyrics.txt major >london.xml